diego-salgado/juandoe/README.md

 # Juan DOE

-2021 (c) Diego Salgado, under MIT Licence.
+2021 (c) Diego Salgado, under MIT License.

-This program is a search engine for publications of company statements in the Official Electronic Gazette of Chile (Diario Oficial Electrónico, "DOE").
+This program is a search engine for publications of company statements in the Electronic Official Gazette of Chile (Diario Oficial Electrónico, "DOE").

 It consists of the following modules: